 Carol Montgomery President

 Carol grew up in the high desert area of Northeastern California.
-She comes from a hunting, fishing, horseback and motorcycle family and spent many hours of her growing up years roaming the high desert on her horse and spends family recreational time riding motorcycles, camping and rock hounding in the Smoke Creek and Black Rock Desert.
+She comes from a hunting, fishing, horseback and motorcycle family and spent many hours of her growing up years roaming the high desert on her horse and spends family recreational time riding motorcycles, camping, and rock hounding in the Smoke Creek and Black Rock Deserts.

 In 2006 Carol became aware of the increasing need for stewardship in the Black Rock Desert and began volunteering with non-profit groups serving the Black Rock Desert.
 Spring 2022 brought Carol the opportunity to join the board of directors of a newly forming non-profit called Stewards of the Black Rock Desert and she jumped at the opportunity.